© XAVIER RIBAS - MMDCCLXI A.V.C. (2008) 3 C-Type prints size 121 x 155 cm each (triptych), text. Ed of 3 - PDF

-MMDCCLXI A.V.C.* is a triptych showing three views of the archaeological remains located in the underground car park of a shopping mall in the city of Tarragona.
-The site displays part of a pre-Christian necropolis and of a Roman villa found during construction work at the site.
-The remains were removed during the building works and were later relocated in the lower level of the underground car park, some twenty meters below their original level.
+[En] 2761 A.V.C. is a triptych showing three views of the archaeological remains located in the underground car park of a shopping mall in the city of Tarragona.
+The site displays part of a palaeo-Christian necropolis and of a Roman villa found during construction work at the site.
+The remains were removed for the building works and were later relocated in the lower level of the underground car park, some twenty meters below their original level.
 This sudden descent of the ancient structures to a deeper geological strata, a kind of 'negative excavation', represents a regression in time of thousands of years.
 Equally, this acceleration of time, now forward, can also be perceived by their rapid deterioration due to carbon monoxide.
-The site is now open to the public every business day from 5 till 8 pm (free entrance).
+The site is open to the public every business day from 5 till 8 pm.

 © Xavier Ribas (2008)